-A multi-stakeholder Governing Board, co-chaired by the OECD's Secretary-General and UNDP's Administrator (or suitable delegate) will comprise up to 8 members including from governments, civil society and academic institutions.
+A multi-stakeholder Governing Board, co-chaired by the OECD's Secretary General and UNDP's Administrator (or suitable delegate) will comprise up to 8 members including from governments of donor/supply and developing countries, civil society, academic institutions and/or business.
 The Board will aim to maintain a representative regional and gender balance.
 Members will serve for 3 years with the possibility of renewal.

 The Governing Board will comprise individuals with expertise, experience and interest in international development, public finance and/or taxation.
-Members will not receive payment for their services, although international travel and per diems may be provided on a case-by-case basis for them to attend meetings of the Board.
+Members will not receive payment for their services, although international travel and per diems may be provided on a case by case basis for them to attend meetings of the Board.